-1. Approved RHI's Interim Unaudited Financial Statements and Management Discussion and Analysis for the third quarter ending 30 June 2022, of the current fiscal year; and,
+- Approved RHI's Interim Unaudited Financial Statements and Management Discussion and Analysis for the third quarter ending 30 June 2022, of the current fiscal year; and, - Approved the Press Release.

 September 30, 2022 - Approval of the change in the designation of Mr. George T. Cheung from EVP-Chief Commercial Officer/Chief Risk Officer to EVP-Chief Strategy Officer/Chief Risk Officer effective October 1, 2022.